jszor/js-project-business-site/README.md

 - Newsletter sign-up form: a pop-up card form that allows users to sign up for a newsletter.

 - Engaging UI: Styled with a minimalistic and clean aesthetic to reflect the brand image.

+## demo

+The page is live at chado.netlify.app

+@jszor